Inter-Actief/amelie/README.md

 # Amelie
-De sourcecode van de website van Inter-/Actief/
+The sourc ecode of the website of Inter-/Actief/

-# Geen code?
+# No code?
-Op dit moment zijn we hard bezig met het opschonen van de code voor een publieke release, deze repository heeft tot nu toe voornamelijk issues ;).
+We are currently working on fixing the source code so that it is ready for its open source release.
+This repository serves as an issue tracker for now :).